mpa15/website/content/authors/admin/_index.md

 - Visitors
 ---

 Maksim Parfyonov is a Pediatric Epileptologist at the Cleveland Clinic in Cleveland, Ohio.
-His research interests include epilepsy surgery and neuroimaging.
-His clinical interests mirror his research interests and include treatment-refractory epilepsy and surgical management of epilepsy.
+His research interests include using advanced neuroimaging techniques for presurgical evaluation and studying epileptogenicity.